mccormickal/BellaBeat-Case-Study/views/views_documentation.md

 **Usage:**
 This view can be used to:
 1. **User Engagement Analysis**: Identify how much time different activity level groups spend being active, aiding in personalized recommendations and user engagement strategies.
-2. **Product Feature Enhancement**: Understand how users interact with their fitness devices and optimize product features to encourage higher activity levels.
+2. **Feature Enhancements**: Understand how users interact with their fitness devices and optimize product features to encourage higher activity levels.

 --